unChaz/sci-fi-5e/docs/rules/equipment.md

 **_Caltrops._** As an action, you can spread a bag of caltrops to cover a square area that is 5 feet on a side.
 Any creature that enters the area must succeed on a DC 15 Dexterity saving throw or stop moving this turn and take 1 piercing damage.
 Taking this damage reduces the creature's walking speed by 10 feet until the creature regains at least 1 hit point.
 A creature moving through the area at half speed doesn't need to make the save.
 Caltrops can be coated in poison to do additional damage.

-**_Combat EVA Suit_** A piece of armor can be outfitted with retractable EVA components, and a low profile oxygen tank.
-As an action, you can enable the EVA mode.
-Helmet and gloves extend to cover the face and hands.
+**_Combat VAC Suit_** A piece of armor can be outfitted with retractable VAC helmet, and a low profile oxygen tank.
+As an action, you can enable the VAC mode.
+Helmet extends to cover the face.
 The suit has enough oxygen for 4 hours.

 **_Communicator_** An earpiece to use to communicate with squadmates.
 Has a range of 5 miles.
 Musut be occasionally recharged.

-**_EVA Suit_** A spacesuit, helmet, and oxygen tank.
-Holds enough oxygen for a 4 hour EVA.
+**_VAC Suit_** A spacesuit, helmet, and oxygen tank.
+Holds enough oxygen for a 4 hours.
 The helmlet has a flashlight on it.
 Can automatically refill tank outside of a vacuum.
 Requires occasional recharging.

 **_Datacube._** A cube 1 inch on each side that can store up to 1 zettabyte of information.